A New IGSOR Research Initiative Funded by the John Templeton Foundation

 This project, which is funded by the generosity of the John Templeton Foundation and administered by the Institute for the Global Study of Religion at Canisius (IGSOR) is the first comprehensive and interdisciplinary research project to describe, analyze, and account for the eruption of megachurches in the Global South.
 Led by IGSOR director, Dr. Timothy Wadkins and several other scholars from various parts of the world, this study will research several very diverse megachurches in ten countries of the Global South: South Korea, the Philippines, Indonesia, El Salvador, Guatemala, Brazil, Kenya, Ghana, Nigeria, and India.
 Employing methods from the social sciences, history and theology the project will answer important questions about why these churches have grown so large, what congregants and leaders in these churches believe and how they practice their faith, and how these churches shape and are shaped by the world around them.

-This study will greatly enhance our understanding of Christianity in the non-western world and we will widely disseminate its results: to the scholarly community through a video/audio archive, presentations at conferences, articles in journals, anthologies and books; and to the general public through videos, articles in popular journals, social media outlets, and especially through a major documentary film, produced in partnership with the Canisius College Video Institute.
+This study will greatly enhance our understanding of Christianity in the non-western world and we will widely disseminate its results: to the scholarly community through a video/audio archive, presentations at conferences, articles in journals, anthologies and books; and to the general public through videos, articles in popular journals, social media outlets, and especially through a major documentary film, produced in partnership with the Canisius University Video Institute.